vdanielb/ideas/README.md

 ## LLM-based receipt scanner (full-stack mobile app dev)
 Sees date, prices, items, can categorize by item.
 SQLite db of purchase history.
 Dashboard of purchases.

+# Hackathon Ideas
+## Agent Swarm statistical simulations
+Prev won SDx hackathon by doing agent swam simulation on news headlines in relation to stock market behavior/reactions.

+## Robot tour guide
+Prev won Datahacks sponsor challenge by building an eco park ranger tour guide.

+## Immersive Audio Book Generator
+Accessibility of books for the blind and other disabled.
+But creating audio books takes $$$, you have to find, hire voice actors and then they need a lot of time to narrate an entire book, often needing multiple takes and stitching together takes.
+And if your book isn’t popular?
+Forget it.
+Not enough demand to warrant making an audio book for it.
+Solution: Using https://elevenlabs.io, our tool allows you to:
+- Input a book
+- “Manager” AI agent extracts:Characters and their personalities, Mood of each part of the book, Overall tone of the book for the narrator
+- “Manager” assigns each character a voice that suits their personality, and can even assign music to each part of the book according to the scene’s mood.
+- Automatically generate a fully immersive audio book with the perfect narrator, perfect voices for each character, and even immersive music

+## Camera Guide for Blind People:
+A camera that can guide blind people.
+Reads books out loud for you, read any text, like in a museum.
+Identify any object.
+Gives instructions.
+When you open your fridge, you can say “hey, where’s my celsius?” and hold out your hand in front of the camera, and it will guide your hand towards it.
+Turn vision -> sound.
+Integrate with your laptop.

 ## Run an LLM or vision model on the Arduino UNO Q (Edge ML/AI)
 Identify objects using YOLO, make it interactive by building an AI agent, or have the outputs be something with LEDs or speakers or whatever.

 ## Air guitar/Air piano/Air any instrument (related to above)
 ML Visual model that recognizes hand movement and gestures.
 Output sound based on hand movement.